byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<fluffypony>** ferretinjapan: anyone who wants 4 month forks are welcome to fork off
 **\<fluffypony>** :-P
 **\<rbrunner>** Lol
-**\<midipoet>** we could just let ASICS rule Monero, and move the whole community to a brand new implementation of MimbleWimble
+**\<midipoet>** we could just let ASICS rule ByteRub, and move the whole community to a brand new implementation of MimbleWimble
 **\<ferretinjapan>** needmoney90, with trying to give a "gentle" ultimatum
 **\<needmoney90>** the only way to fork that often is to drop the market cap / ecosystem size
 **\<needmoney90>** go for it